 - In the right field, List 2, place another part of your keyword list.
 Choose short terms as well.
-(If you want, you can use a third list in the multiplication, but it is not necessary).
+(If you want, you can use the third list in the multiplication, but it is not necessary).

 - Click Get Estimates.